haiwen/seafile-admin-docs/manual/develop/linux.md

 #### Preparation

-The following list is what you need to install on your development machine. **You should install all of them before you build Seafile**.
+!!! note "The following list is what you need to install on your development machine. ***You should install all of them before you build Seafile***"

 Package names are according to Ubuntu 14.04.
 For other Linux distros, please find their corresponding names yourself.